 - Secret Keeper: As of the first season finale, he hasn't disclosed Emily's true identity to the Graysons.

 - You Killed My Father: Killed David Clarke.

 Declan Porter is the younger brother of Jack Porter.
 A young townie, Declan aspires to life better than the one he's always grown up with and harbors feelings for Charlotte Grayson.

-Odd Friendship: With Nolan - they both share a fierce attractiveness towards Jack.
+- Odd Friendship: With Nolan - they both share a fierce protectiveness towards Jack.

 Amanda Clarke's dog when she was a child.
 It was taken by Jack Porter when she was institutionalized.

 - Non-Human Sidekick: For Amanda, obviously.

 - Really 700 Years Old: At least in dog years.

 - Writers Cannot Do Math: The writers allowed the dog to live to see Amanda despite there being no realistic way it could still be alive after seventeen years.

 - Corrupt Corporate Executive: We're not sure to what extent since his status as an executive may more or less be a cover, but is willing to agree to business transactions with Daniel for Emily's sake.